loragil/nv-test/README.md

 ## Roadmap

 *  make a generic modal-shell component
-* input validation of lat, lng
+* input validation of lat/lng
 * create custom input component/pipe for lat/lng
 * if required, support localization
-* if app gets more complex/scales - use *observers* as models fro the dumb component
+* if app gets more complex/scales - use *observers* as async models (as the dumb components' input)

 ## Build